Cantera/cantera-website/pages/about.rst

 software will remain open source and available for all to use.

 In this vein, Cantera software relies exclusively upon the volunteer contributions of its users.
-These contributions range from catching and reporting problems/bugs, to helping others learn to use Cantera, to developing and implementing new software capabilities.
+These contributions range from diagnosing and reporting problems/bugs, to helping others learn to use Cantera, to developing and implementing new software capabilities.